Britishness? What is it and if you know what it is, does it still exist today. Or is it one of those intangible,

 indescribable qualities that you just can't quite put your finger on?

-ANNE HUNT: Eurozone Editor's Links to 'brief extracts' from some of her serious and satirical newspaper articles syndicated throughout Eurozone newspaper outlets - Anne works out of her Welsh office between developing scripts for TV and film for Independent groups.
+ANNE HUNT: Our Eurozone Political Editor's Links to 'brief extracts' from some of her serious and satirical newspaper articles syndicated throughout Eurozone newspaper outlets over the years - Anne works out of her Welsh office between developing scripts for TV and film for Independent groups.

 An impassioned manhunt that had stretched close to a decade finally ended with the locating and killing of the World's most wanted man, Osama bin Laden.
 It was assumed that he was hiding out in a desert cave, when all along, he was 'holed up' in a million dollar home 60 miles north of Islamabad, Pakistan.